RobolinkInc/doc-v2/docs/codrone-edu/blockly/Junior/01-Flight-Commands/07-turn-direction-seconds-power.md

 ##### Description

-Turns the CoDrone EDU in the specified direction for the specified number of seconds at the specified percentage of power.
+Turns CoDrone EDU to the left or to the right for a duration in seconds at a percentange of power.

 ##### Parameters
 **direction**: left, right <br />
-**duration**: the duration of the turn in seconds. any positive integer. <br /> **power**: Integer between -100 and 100
+**duration**: positive integer in seconds <br /> **power**: integer between 0 and 100

 ##### Returns